NadaYehia/ESN_ninaPro_EMG/README.md

 N_av=50    # parameter for determining the sparsity of the recurrent connections between the reservoir neurons alpha=0.99 # weighing of the current input signal and reservoir excitations relative to the previous reservoir neurons' states in updating the current
            # reservoir neurons' states.
-rho=0.95 # spectral radius scale of the reservoir recurrent matrix gamma=1 # scaling parameters for the input matrix weights N_out=12 # no. of output neurons (12 finger movements)
+rho=0.95 # spectral radius scale of the reservoir recurrent connectivity matrix gamma=1 # scaling parameters for the input matrix weights N_out=12 # no. of output neurons (12 finger movements)